Overwatch (digital comic series): Publication history

 On November 18, 2016, Blizzard announced it had canceled the release of the First Strike graphic novel.
 In the cancellation announcement, Michael Chu detailed that "the original idea for the graphic novel dates back to the early days of the game's development and came from our desire to tell the story of the founding of Overwatch during the Omnic Crisis."
-Chu added that, "in the years since First Strike's conception, we have done a lot of development on the universe and its stories.
+Chu added that "in the years since First Strike's conception, we have done a lot of development on the universe and its stories.
 While the core of this story remains, we have changed and expanded upon how we see the events that took place during the first days of Overwatch."
 Micky Neilson and Ludo Lullabi were slated to be the writer and artist for the graphic novel, respectively.

 A hardcover collection of the first twelve issues of the Overwatch digital comics titled Overwatch: Anthology, Volume 1 was released on October 10, 2017.
 Dark Horse published an expanded edition of the anthology in November 2021, with a hardcover version released on December 1.
 The Russian edition of Anthology, Volume 1 originally did not include the Reflections issue to meet the original game's 12+ age restriction, although the issue was included in the 18+ rated 2021 re-issue of the anthology.

 In April 2018, Blizzard released Retribution, the 16th issue of the comic series to tie-in with the game's Archive: Retribution event.
-No further issues of the series were released after this; however, in September 2020, Blizzard began releasing Tracer—London Calling, a five-issue mini-series.
+No further issues of the series were released after this, though Blizzard later released further comic titles featuring Overwatch characters beginning with Tracer—London Calling, a five-issue mini-series.